Easy Korean Cream Cheese Garlic Bread

 Cream Cheese Filling

-This is the sweet and creamy filling that gives Korean cream cheese garlic bread its signature flavor.
+This is the sweet and creamy filling that gives Korean garlic bread its signature flavor.
 It’s made by combining cream cheese and powdered sugar to create a smooth and slightly sweet mixture.

-• Garlic: A key ingredient that gives the garlic butter its savory flavor.
-Make sure to finely mince the garlic before adding it to the mixture.
+- Garlic: Make sure to finely mince the garlic before adding it to the mixture.

-• Sweetened condensed milk: This ingredient adds a hint of sweetness to the garlic butter coating.
+- Sweetened condensed milk and heavy Cream: They add a hint of sweetness and rich taste to the garlic butter coating.

 How to Make Korean Cream Cheese Garlic Bread